Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 Firazyr for other types of angioedema

-“Angioedema” refers to swelling that occurs deep within your skin’s inner layers.
-This type of swelling can be severe and, in some cases, life threatening if it affects your throat.*
+Angioedema refers to swelling that occurs deep within your skin’s inner layers.
+This type of swelling can be severe and, sometimes, life threatening if it affects your throat.*

-Some people are allergic to a type of medication called an ACE inhibitor. (“ACE” is short for angiotensin converting enzyme.)
+Some people are allergic to a type of medication called an angiotensin converting enzyme (ACE) inhibitor.
 Allergic reactions to ACE inhibitors can include angioedema.

 If you’d like to know more about Firazyr in treating ACE inhibitor allergies, talk with your doctor.

-* If you need to use Firazyr for throat swelling, immediately call 911 or your local emergency number, or go to the closest hospital emergency room.
+* If you use Firazyr for throat swelling, immediately call 911 or your local emergency number, or go to the closest hospital emergency room.

 Firazyr and children

-It isn’t known if Firazyr is safe or effective to use in children because the drug wasn’t studied in this population.
+It is unknown whether Firazyr is safe or effective to use in children because the drug wasn’t studied in this population.
 Firazyr is approved only for use in adults.

 Firazyr can cause mild or serious side effects.
-The following lists contain some of the key side effects that may occur while taking Firazyr.
+The following lists contain some of the key side effects that may occur during Firazyr treatment.
 These lists don’t include all possible side effects.

 For more information on the possible side effects of Firazyr, talk with your doctor or pharmacist.
-They can give you tips on how to deal with any side effects that may be bothersome.
+They can give you tips on how to deal with any side effects that may bother you.

 Note: The Food and Drug Administration (FDA) tracks side effects of drugs it has approved.
 If you would like to report to the FDA a side effect you’ve had with Firazyr, you can do so through MedWatch.